Sri Lanka Rupavahini Corporation: History

 In 1986, Rupavahini expanded its facilities and, in 1998, rehabilitated most of the original equipment using digital technology under three grant aid projects from the Government of Japan.
 Its studio complex is in Colombo, the commercial capital of Sri Lanka.
 The complex comprises a master control room, four studios, two dubbing studios, a digital post-production unit, two analogue post-production units, several editing suites including non-linear editing, and four outside broadcast vehicles.

+In the 80s and 90s, Rupavahini aired a number of dubbed cartoons led by Titus Thotawatte, the most notable being Bugs Bunny (Ha Ha Hari Hawa), Doctor Dolittle (Dosthara Honda Hitha) and Top Cat (Pissu Pusa).
+These continued to air on Rupavahini for years.

+Rupavahini reopened two relays in Kokavil and Palavi in 1994.
+The channel limited its coverage of the 1998 FIFA World Cup to delays due to its priority on cricket matches, the national sport.

 'Rupavahini 2' launched in April 1999 before it changed its name to the current 'Channel Eye' in August 2000.

+The corporation signed a historic agreement with Canal France International on 28 July 2004.

-On January 1, 2008, Channel Eye became a time-shared channel, altering with the newly created Nethra TV.
-In 2009, series of Rupavahini productions available in DVD and VCD formats under the title "RU Entertainments".
+On 1 January 2008, Channel Eye became a time-shared channel, alternating with the newly created Nethra TV.
+In 2009, series of Rupavahini productions became available in DVD and VCD formats under the title "RU Entertainments".
 Rupavahini is the first Sri Lankan channel to telecast foreign teledramas.
-The most popular of them was Oshin, which was a Japanese teledrama dubbed in Sinhala.
-Also, the channel telecast the first Korean drama to air in the country called Sujatha Diyani also known as Dae Jang Geum, in November 2012.
-Which is another popular drama where it led to the foundation of other Korean historical dramas to air and be dubbed in Sinhala as well.
+The most popular of them was Oshin, a Japanese teledrama dubbed in Sinhala.
+The channel telecast the first Korean drama to air in the country, Sujatha Diyani (also known as Dae Jang Geum) in November 2012.

 In December 2014, the main channel was made available via satellite to Europe (via Eutelsat 70B), prompting the channel to temporarily go 24/7 (still doing the formal start and end of transmission routines) to alleviate time zone differences.
 Due to unknown reasons, the channel was removed.
-The channel now starts up shortly before 04:00 IST and closes down shortly after midnight.
+The channel now starts up shortly before 04:00 SLST (UTC+05:30) and closes down shortly after midnight.

-As anti-government protests intensify and after protesters stormed the headquarters of the network, Rupavahini temporarily ceased operations shortly after playing the national anthem on 13 July 2022.
+On 22 February 2022, Rupavahini changed its logo, altering the shape and removing the Tamil and English names of the network, leaving only the Sinhala version.
+The previous edition was restored in October of that year after pushback from activists.
+On 13 July 2022, after protesters stormed the network's headquarters, operations temporarily ceased after playing the national anthem.

+On 14 February 2024, employees walked out due to unpaid salaries and accumulated debt.